geovedi/book-notes/2022/fantastic-numbers-and-where-to-find-them.notes.md

 #### Think of a Number
 - Misadventures and Brain Function:
-  - The narrator reflects on a comical incident involving vacuuming water and electricity.
+  - Antonio reflects on a comical incident involving vacuuming water and electricity.
   - Discusses how memories, knowledge, and thoughts are stored in the brain using neuron patterns.
   - Explores the efficiency of neural networks in storing information and suggests the brain might mimic black hole storage techniques.
 - Efficient Information Storage in Black Holes: